 If you can afford to pay your electricity bill you can afford to go solar.
 Rs 0-down solar financing options, including both solar loans and home maintenance loans, make it easy for homeowners with good credit to start saving on their electricity bills by going solar.

 Is my roof suitable for solar panels?

 Southerly-facing roofs with little to no shade and enough space to fit a solar panel system are ideal for installing solar.
 However, in many cases there are workarounds if your home doesn’t have the ideal solar roof.
-Register your property on EnergySage to learn more about all of your options; all installation offers are based on images of your actual roof.
+Register a site visit with us to learn more about all of your options; all installation offers are based on images of your actual roof.